xiegeo/must/README.md

 Tagged versions follow **sematic versioning**.
 Untagged master/main branch is for development.

 Values used in panics are only for debugging.
 No guarantees are provided on how panics are constructed.
-This means the recovered value and stack track could change even in bugfix versions.
+This means the recovered value and stack trace could change even in bugfix versions.

 ## Version 1.0 milestone